 One of the first wineries in Rioja.
-Well, other than the medieval farmers who aged their wines in gutted out pig skins.
+Well, other than the medieval farmers who aged their wines in gutted-out pig skins.
 Located in the Rioja Alta region, Montecillo is an important cornerstone in the history of winemaking.
-One of the unique elements of the winery, which has been adopted throughout the region is building their own barrels, using only oak from French wine barrels.
+One of the unique elements of the winery, adopted throughout the region, is building its own barrels, using only oak from French wine barrels.

-The scent of burnt earth and sage are framed with sweet cherry and liquorice.
+The scent of burnt earth and sage is framed with sweet cherry and licorice.
 The palate is fresh and vibrant, moving slowly toward graphite and lead pencil.
-An old-school element of balsamic is in the background, but never interferes with the prettiness that is evoked in this wine.
+An old-school element of balsamic is in the background but never interferes with the prettiness evoked in this wine.